Einsatzgruppen reports: Original German cables

 After World War II, the reports were grouped and numbered by the Allies in order to summarize their content.
 The actual German cables were sent in their own differing sequence including by the Einsatzgruppe A (EG–A) attached to Army Group North, Einsatzgruppe B (EG–B) attached to Army Group Center, Einsatzgruppe C (EG-C) attached to the Army Group South, and Einsatzgruppe D (EG–D) attached to the 11th Army.
 In the OSRs, individual Ereignismeldungen UdSSR (morning reports) abbr.
 EM, from EG–A appear in 103 different places.
-The reports from EG–B appear in 64 OCRs (as arranged by the Allies).
-The EG-C reports are listed in 77 different OCRs, and the reports from EG–D (with the least representation at source) are featured in 63 OCRs.
+The reports from EG–B appear in 64 OSRs (as arranged by the Allies).
+The EG-C reports are listed in 77 different OSRs, and the reports from EG–D (with the least representation at source) are featured in 63 OSRs.
 Occasionally, large gaps appear between individual reports, caused by the lack of time or other complications including broken telephone lines in the East.
 Notably, in Operational Situation Report number 19, Einsatzgruppe C was changed to Einsatzgruppe B and vice versa, thus confusing further reports of their shooting actions.

 The OSRs are far from being equal.
 Some of them, such as OSR 156, include translated cables from several cities and weeks of shooting actions not yet concluded with tens of thousands of victims mentioned; while other Operational Situation Reports, such as OSR 67, resemble long essays describing mere investigations into partisan activities in rural countryside resulting in dozens of executions.
 Notably, the reports do not include all killings before the end of 1942.

 The following selection of reports are available in English translation.
 The complete set of reports is available in German.